avilakathara/webservice/README.md

 # Simple Webservice

-I like playing around with the models from huggingface.
+I like playing around with the models from HuggingFace.
 I eventually want to make a fully interactive "agent" using some of the models avaiable, but to do that I wanted to first make a simpler system which I could eventually expand.

 ![Architecture Diagram](images/webservice.png)